tox-dev/tox/doc/example/unittest.rst

     git clone https://github.com/testing-cabal/mock.git

-the checkout has a tox.ini_ that looks like this:
+The checkout has a `tox.ini file <https://github.com/testing-cabal/mock/blob/master/tox.ini>`_ that looks like this:

 .. code-block:: ini